EvickaStudio/KnowunityDownloader/README.md

 # Knowunity PDF Downloader

 This is a Python application for downloading PDFs from Knowunity.
+Tested on Python 3.7.9

 ## Requirements

 - Python 3.x
 - PyQt5
 - requests
+- re

 ## Installation